jordandouglas/HetMM/README.md

 5. Now, BEAST should start running.
 On the sucrose dataset, it should take around 20 minutes to complete but you can proceed to the next step while you wait.

 6. To diagnose the MCMC chain and understand its parameters, open Tracer and open `HetHill.log`.
-Ensure that the effective sample size (ESS) of all parameters exceeded 200, and if not, the MCMC chain should be run for longer.
+Ensure that the effective sample size (ESS) of all parameters exceeds 200, and if not, the MCMC chain should be run for longer.
 Please see the Tracer tutorial for further details: https://beast.community/analysing_beast_output

 7. The probability that the dataset is heterogeneous is the mean value of the parameter called `ModelIndicator`.
 0 is homogeneous, 1 is heterogeneous.